Your First Tabletop Roleplaying Game

-- Your local game or comics store may hold weekly events specifically designed to introduce newcomers to tabletop roleplaying.
+- Game and comics stores often hold weekly events specifically designed to introduce newcomers to tabletop roleplaying.
 They also often provide bulletin boards (yep, the thumbtack kind), so you can find groups that are looking for new players.

-- Meet roleplayers through D&D Meetup groups.
-These groups love to help newcomers, and they’re usually into a variety of games, not just D&D.
+- D&D Meetup groups love to help newcomers, and they’re usually into a variety of games, not just D&D.

 - Search Facebook and you may turn up a local roleplaying group.